tdebella/Mixellence/README.md

 #### Project Title

 # MIXELLENCE

 Mixellence is the brand name and logo of the company.
 Mixellence provides quality/excellent services.
 We used React.js for this project for the pure purpose of practicing React.
+We workded with UX designers to develop this website for the client.

 [Checkout a hosted version here](https://github.io/mixellence/)